ying-wen/pmln/README.md

  ```shell
 sudo pip install keras, tensorflow
  ```
+Note: The code was wrote in 2016, which means it requires (very old version) TensorFlow==0.10.0 and Keras==1.0.0.

 2. Preprae data according to the instructions in data folder.

 ## Runing Experiments